basnijholt/unidep/README.md

 ### `unidep install`

 Use `unidep install` on one or more `requirements.yaml` files and install the dependencies on the current platform using conda, then install the remaining dependencies with pip, and finally install the current package with `pip install [-e] .`.
+It can also install from package requirement specifiers such as `unidep install "example-package==2026.02.25a1"` or `unidep install "example-package[dev]==2026.02.25a1"`.

+When installing from package specifiers, UniDep downloads the wheel and looks for embedded `unidep.json` metadata in `.dist-info` (or Hatch's `.dist-info/extra_metadata`).
+If found, it installs the Conda + pip dependencies from that metadata first, then installs the package itself with `--no-deps`.
+If no metadata is found, UniDep falls back to a regular pip install for that package.

+> [!NOTE]
+> `unidep install` does not allow mixing local requirement paths and package specifiers in one command.

 See `unidep install -h` for more information:

 <!-- CODE:BASH:START -->